-Pistachio almond ice cream, sandwiched between two layers of vanilla chai cake, all topped with fluffy meringue…and then baked!
-This old-fashioned dessert is as fun as it is delicious.
+Pistachio ice cream, sandwiched between two layers of vanilla chai cake, all topped with fluffy meringue…an epic and ironically warm baked Alaska!

 Let’s go retro.